somnek/sledge/README.md

 ## Usage

-- Run the following command to start **Sledge**:
+- It is always good to wrap the connection string in quotes to avoid shell expansion.
+- Example below shows how to connect to a local Redis server:

 ```sh
 sledge "redis://localhost:6379"
 ```

-- it is always better to wrap the connection string in quotes to avoid shell expansion.

 ## Installation